 Analysis of the various categories from the participants' perspective

 The Financial Times (FT) Executive MBA (EMBA) Ranking is without a doubt one of the most prestigious MBA rankings in the world.
-Every year, leading business schools worldwide eagerly await the ranking’s publication in November.
+Every year, leading business schools worldwide eagerly await the ranking’s publication.
 To them, it is all about making the list – the higher up, the better.
 But what kind of conclusions can MBA students derive from the most important global MBA ranking?
 How can they interpret the various categories?
-Prof. Barbara Stöttinger, Dean of the WU Executive Academy, provides a short analysis of the FT EMBA Ranking on the occasion of the most recent publication on November 18, 2019.
+Prof. Barbara Stöttinger, Dean of the WU Executive Academy, provides a short analysis of the FT EMBA Ranking on the occasion of the most recent publication.

 For the ranking, the FT only considers business schools that are accredited by AACSB or EQUIS.
 What is more, the program must be cohort-based, with students enrolling and graduating together, and have at least 30 graduates each year.
 The Financial Times ranks the Executive MBA programs according to the following criteria: